sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/adding_lsif_to_workflows.md

 ### Recommended upload frequency

-Start with a periodic job (e.g. daily) in CI that generates and uploads LSIF data on the default branch for your repository.

-If you're noticing a lot of stale code intel between LSIF uploads or your CI doesn't support periodic jobs, you can set up a CI job that runs on every commit (including branches).
-The downsides to this are: more load on CI, more load on your Sourcegraph instance, and more rapid decrease in free disk space on your Sourcegraph instance.
+Start with a CI job that runs on every commit (including branches).
+If you see too much load on your CI, your Sourcegraph instance, or a rapid decrease in free disk space on your Sourcegraph instance, you can instead index only the default branch, or set up a periodic job (e.g. daily) in CI that indexes your default branch.
+You will still receive precise code intelligence on non-indexed commits ([within 100 commits](https://github.com/sourcegraph/sourcegraph/blob/e7803474dbac8021e93ae2af930269045aece079/lsif/src/shared/constants.ts#L25) ahead/behind) on lines that have not been edited since indexing.

 ## LSIF on GitHub